Back to The Triumph

 "My peace I give unto you: not as the world giveth." - John 14:27

 The final triumph of will not be a triumph of managed ambiguity.
 It will be the triumph of truth in peace.
-Because of that, counterfeit peace must be exposed.
-A false peace can stabilize confusion for a time, but it cannot become the unity of Christ.
+For that reason, counterfeit peace must be exposed.
+A false peace may stabilize confusion for a time, but it can never become the unity of Christ.

 The world loves a broad peace built on silence, compromise, and loss of doctrinal memory. 's peace is harder and holier because it rests on truth.

-This is why the Four Marks still matter in a triumph gate.
+That is why the four marks still matter in a triumph section.
 Unity is one of 's marks precisely because it is supernatural, doctrinal, , and apostolic.
-It cannot be manufactured by policy.
+It cannot be manufactured by policy, branding, or exhaustion.

 False pacifications in history repeatedly failed because they asked the faithful to ignore real rupture.
-By contrast, authentic peace was restored only after truth had been defended at cost.
-The saints understood that peace without truth is always unstable, and often lethal to souls.
+Authentic peace returned only after truth had been defended at cost.
+The saints understood that peace without truth is always unstable and often lethal to souls.

 The faithful should therefore refuse: